-The level III year will consist of the students working no more than 20 hours a week at their clinical assignments as scheduled by their preceptor.
-The students will rotate between preceptors with the Clinical Education Coordinator being responsible for the scheduling of students to specific sports.
+The level III year will consist of the students working a minimum of 150 hours in the Fall and Spring Semesters at their clinical assignments as scheduled by their preceptor.
+The students will rotate between clinical assignments and preceptors with the clinical education coordinator being responsible for the scheduling of students to specific clinical assignments.
 Each academic year will consist of three rotations, with the first rotation correlating with a fall sport, the second rotation correlating with a winter sport, and the third rotation correlating with a spring sport.
+In addition to their on-campus clinical assignment, at least two months of their fall or spring semester will be spent at a local high school working with a preceptor.